Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Introduction

-In this paper we provide an analytical evaluation of the performance of generic stabilizer codes, including surface codes \cite{Got:96,NieChu:10,BraKit:98,FowMarMar:12,AchRajAle:22, KriSebLac:22, ZhaYouYe:22}.
+In this paper we provide an analytical evaluation of the performance of generic stabilizer codes, including surface codes \cite{Got:96,NieChu:10,BraKit:98,FowMarMar:12,AchRajAle:22, KriSebLac:22, ZhaYouYe:22, Gid:21, Aar:04}.
+These codes can be interpreted as structured realizations of \ac{QLDPC} codes, characterized by low-weight stabilizer generators and a planar architectural layout.
 Stabilizer codes are indeed the most important class of \acp{QECC} for practical implementations.
-However, despite their importance, the performance of these codes has been investigated in the literature only partially, and mainly in terms of accuracy threshold over symmetric channels for fault-tolerant quantum computing \cite{Got:96,Pre:98,NieChu:10,BraKit:98,FowMarMar:12,BraSerSuc:14,AtaTucBar:21}.
-Here we propose a framework for the performance investigation of stabilizer codes by means of the quantum MacWilliams identities, leading to analytical expressions for the logical error rates, assuming \ac{ML} decoding or, for the surface codes, \ac{MWPM} decoding.
-The analysis is carried out for both symmetric and asymmetric models for the quantum channel errors.
+Despite their importance, the theoretical performance of these codes has been investigated in the literature only partially, and mainly in terms of accuracy threshold over symmetric channels for fault-tolerant quantum computing \cite{Got:96,Pre:98,NieChu:10,BraKit:98,FowMarMar:12,BraSerSuc:14,AtaTucBar:21}.
+We propose a framework for the performance investigation of stabilizer codes by means of the quantum MacWilliams identities.
+In \cite{Ash00:MacwPartI, Ash00:MacwPartII} these identities have been employed to derive theoretical bounds for quantum error detection.
+Here, we exploit the undetectable errors weight enumerator to provide upper bounds on the logical error rate for \ac{CSS} codes \cite{CalSho:96,Ste:96}.
+Moreover, we develop a logical operator analysis leading to exact expressions for the logical error rates, assuming complete decoders (decoders that always attempt to correct the error).
+Specifically, we analyze \acf{MW} decoding, which finds the lowest weight error consistent with the syndrome \cite{ Pou:06, Hsi:11, IyePavPou:15}.
+This choice is driven by practical considerations related to the complexity of the decoder~\cite{HigGid:23, Mu25:Relay}.
+In particular, for surface codes, an instance of \ac{QLDPC} codes, the decoder is typically realized with the help of the blossom algorithm for finding a \ac{MWPM} in a graph \cite{Edm:65, DenKitLan:02, Hig:21, SkoBro:23}.
+Although \ac{ML} decoders exist, such as the \ac{MPS} decoder \cite{BraSerSuc:14}, their higher latency introduces decoherence effects that outweigh the benefits gained from improved decoding performance.
+Since \ac{MW} decoding is suboptimal with respect to \ac{ML} decoding, our upper bounds remain applicable; however, their tightness may be limited for codes with high degeneracy.
+For non-\ac{QLDPC} codes, where degeneracy could be difficult to assess, the tightness of the bounds cannot be guaranteed.
+Currently, long non-\ac{QLDPC} codes are of little practical use owing to their implementation complexity, which further justifies the focus of our analysis.

+The performance analysis presented in this work is conducted for both symmetric and asymmetric models of quantum channel errors.
+In practical quantum systems, however, syndrome extraction is a critical yet error-prone component of quantum error correction.
+Measurements are inherently noisy and typically require repetition to ensure reliability.
+Additionally, faults during extraction can propagate, causing high-weight correlated errors \cite{Got:09}.
+To address these challenges, we introduce a framework that models the full syndrome extraction process, incorporating gate-specific noise and measurement imperfections.
+This enables the estimation of logical error rates under realistic circuit-level noise assumptions.
+Our analysis provides a practical valuable tool for the development of fault-tolerant quantum systems, helping guide the selection of specific quantum codes based on their error correction capability.